facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 ## 3. Detailed Power Curves

 Perhaps the most important piece of part of any Market Selection process is to obtain and analyze the test's Power Curve.
-These curves tell us how sensible our test is at detecting a given Lift, it's statistical power, and give us a good estimate of the necessary budget needed to run the Multi-Cell test.
+These curves tell us how sensible our test is at detecting a given Lift, its statistical power, and give us a good estimate of the necessary budget needed to run the Multi-Cell test.
 The `MultiCellPower` function can be used to calculate the Power Curves for a given set of cells through simulations on the historical data.

 The `MultiCellPower` function is very easy to use as it will leverage the set-up and results we obtained from `MultiCellMarketSelection`.
 The most important parameters to calculate the Power Curves are: